Akhi1/ak-portfolio/README.md

 > This is still a "Work Under Process"

 ## Planning
-• Will optimise the code to work on cross platform/browsers

-• Will re-implement the website using popular front-end frameworks
+• Will add responsive features using any popular framework

 • Will add Responsive web design features